NIHR Fellowships FAQs

 A. Fuller guidance notes will be issued in July 2018 for the Doctoral and Advanced Fellowships ahead of their launch in October 2018.
 Guidance for the Pre-doctoral Fellowship and Development and Skills Enhancement Award will be published at a later date ahead of launches in February 2019 and May 2019 respectively.

 Q. When it states applicants can propose between 50% and 100% WTE for the time they will spend undertaking their fellowship, does this mean applicants can select any percentage option between 50 and 100% WTE?

 A. Yes.
 Applicants will be able to state the WTE they would like to undertake the award at provided it is no less than 50% WTE.
-Award length will change, with the exception of the Development and Skills Enhancement Award which is for 1 year maximum, depending on the WTE proposed.
+Award length will change, with the exception of the Development and Skills Enhancement Award which is for one year maximum, depending on the WTE proposed.
 Applicants mustn’t exceed the maximum amount of time that can be supported in WTE terms by each award as summarised below:

-a.
-Pre-doctoral: 1 year WTE
+- Pre-doctoral: one year WTE

-b.
-Doctoral: 3 years WTE
+- Doctoral: three years WTE

 Q. With the amalgamation of fellowships into the new Fellowship Programme does this mean there is less money and hence fewer awards likely to be made?